Northland College (Wisconsin): Athletics

 The school's athletic teams were called the LumberJacks and LumberJills.
 The school competed in NCAA Division III in all sports.
 It was a member of the Upper Midwest Athletic Conference and the Wisconsin Intercollegiate Athletic Conference (WIAC) for hockey.
 Northland was with the Northern Collegiate Hockey Association until 2019.

 There were 15 varsity sports.
 The LumberJills competed in volleyball, soccer, cross country, basketball, golf, hockey, and softball.
 The LumberJacks competed in lacrosse, soccer, cross country, basketball, hockey, golf, and baseball.
+In December 2017, combo guard Brandon Galland put forward high scoring outputs in games against UW Superior and Bethany Lutheran College.
 Nordic Skiing was offered as a club sport for both men and women.